 You should stop taking an NRT product and call your healthcare provider if you have any of the following symptoms: nausea, dizziness, vomiting, or irregular heartbeat.

 If you can’t use an NRT product because of a health condition, or you know you won’t remember to use it multiple times a day, there are two prescription smoking cessation drugs available in tablet form:

 Zyban is available in generic form, but Chantix is only available as a brand.

 Both of these stop smoking aids affect chemicals in your brain to help reduce your nicotine cravings and are taken twice a day.
 The duration of therapy for these medications is generally 12 weeks, but if you’ve successfully quit smoking, it can be used longer to reduce the risk of smoking relapse.

 Off-label medications to quit smoking

 For smokers who are not successful with one of these treatments, some physicians will prescribe other medications off-label to help.
 Off-label just means they are not approved by the FDA for this particular use.
 According to the American Cancer Society, these options include nortriptyline (antidepressant), clonidine (antihypertensive), cytisine (plant compound), and naltrexone (opiate antagonist).

 Side effects of smoking cessation drugs

-The FDA has issued some cautions for taking these medications, but has determined that the benefits of quitting smoking outweighs the risk of taking these medications.
-The risks are related to mental health side effects and if you notice any changes in mood or behavior while taking these medications, it should be reported to your doctor and stop taking the medication.
+The FDA has issued some cautions for taking these smoking cessation medications but has determined that the benefits of quitting smoking outweigh the risk of taking these medications.
+The risks are related to mental health adverse effects and if you notice any changes in mood or behavior while taking these medications, it should be reported to your doctor and stop taking the medication.